RokIvansek/attribute-interactions/README.md

     make html htmlhelp

 from the doc directory.
 You need [sphinx](http://www.sphinx-doc.org/en/stable/index.html) to generate the docs.
 Once generated you can find them in the build directory.
+Alternatively, you can read them [here](doc/build/html/index.html) on github.

 To run unittest, run